MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/teams-interop.md

 ### Experience of interop with Microsoft Teams

-- You can see if interop is enabled in a message on the chat canvas.
 - Messages sent in individual chat on Kaizala will be visible on Microsoft Teams.
 - You will see a notification if you message an unsupported client.
 For example, if you send a GIF file in Microsoft Teams, it will be visible as an unsupported message on Kaizala.
 - Any message deleted on Microsoft Teams is also deleted on Kaizala.